czmole/simple-php-bundle-api-creator/README.md

 Please check the documentation for each of the above libraries used.

-Inside existing ``index.php`` you can find examples of usage, authentication, validations, responses, querying the DB.
+Inside existing ``index.php`` you can find examples of usage, JWT authentication, simple auth middleware, validations, responses, querying the DB.
 In this file you can also specify the time zone for manipulating date/time variables.
 At need this can be moved as a setting in the ``.env`` file.